-Acting Pentagon chief says committed to defeating IS, but allies skeptical
+Acting Pentagon chief says committed to defeating Islamic State, but allies skeptical

 Another official said Shanahan did not provide allies with a timeline of the U.S. withdrawal from Syria and allies expressed scepticism during the meeting.

-A senior U.S. defense official, speaking on condition of anonymity, said no commitments were made during the meeting and there was little discussion about timelines.
+A senior U.S. defense official said no commitments were made during the meeting and there was little discussion about timelines.
 “These meetings don’t tend to have specific deliverables or decisions,” the U.S. official said.

+Trump on Friday, though, indicated that he would have solid progress to share very soon.

+“We have a lot of great announcements having to do with Syria and our success with the eradication of the caliphate and that will be announced over the next 24 hours,” he said during a Rose Garden event at the White House.

 Turkey wants to set up a safe zone with logistical support from allies and says it should be cleared of the U.S.-backed Kurdish YPG militia, which Ankara considers a terrorist group.